vanluhurla/Travelling/README.md

 ## Design/Architecture

-This project adopts a Swift MVVM-C architecture, featuring a user-friendly interface that is completely escapable.
+This project adopts a Swift MVVM-C architecture, featuring a user-friendly interface that is completely scalable.
 <br><br>

 ## App Structure